ManageIQ/manageiq-ui-service/README.md

 ## Deployment

-- In the `manageiq-ui-self_service` directory, build the production version of the self service UI with `gulp build`.
+- In the `manageiq-ui-service` directory, build the production version of the self service UI with `gulp build`.
 This will compile the assets and drop them into the `manageiq/public/self_service` directory.
 The ManageIQ application can then be run with either `bundle exec rake evm:start` or